About the Night Owl

 And now Gene has also returned to his original profession, radio.
 Debuting in 2002, The Tech Night Owl LIVE reaches tens of thousands of technology fans with news and commentary on Macs and personal technology.
 In 2006, Gene became co-creator The Paracast, which has become what listeners call "the gold standard" of paranormal radio.

-Both radio shows went into syndication in the U.S. via the GCN network beginning in July, 2010; they are still available to a worldwide audience online from our sites and through iTunes.
+Both radio shows went into syndication in the U.S. via the GCN network beginning in July, 2010; they are still available to a worldwide audience online from our sites and through iTunes, Stitcher, TuneIn and other services.

 Our Review Policy